insertmike/sem/use-cases/use-case-20.md

 ---

-### Trigger </h3> A request for the top N cities of a region to be sent to organisation.
+### Trigger </h3> A request for the top N capital cities of the world to be sent to organisation.

 ---

 ## MAIN SUCCESS SCENARIO

-1. Organisation requests top N cities by population information of a country.
+1. Organisation requests for the top N capital cities of the world information.
-2. Developer extracts current top N cities of a country information.
+2. Developer extracts current top N capital cities of the world information.
 3. Developer provides report to organisation.

 ---